MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscenablensprovider.md

 ### -param fEnable [in]

-A Boolean value that, if <b>TRUE</b>, the provider is set to the active state.
-If <b>FALSE</b>, the provider is disabled and will not be available for query operations or service registration.
+A Boolean value that, if **TRUE**, the provider is set to the active state.
+If **FALSE**, the provider is disabled and will not be available for query operations or service registration.

 ## -returns